 Carr is a member of the honorary organization Sociological Research Association and is a Fellow of the Gerontological Society of America.
+She received the 2022 Matilda White Riley Distinguished Scholar Award and the 2023 Mentoring Award from the American Sociological Association’s section on Aging & Life Course.
 She has served as deputy editor of Social Psychology Quarterly and Journal of Marriage and Family, and as trends editor of Contexts (an American Sociological Association publication).
-She was editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2020 term.
+She was editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2020 term, and will be editor-in-chief of Journal of Health & Social Behavior for the 2023-25 term. .
 Dr. Carr has held offices in the American Sociological Association including chair of the Aging & Life Course and Medical Sociology sections.
 She served as Chair of the Board of Overseers of the General Social Survey, and is a co-investigator on the Midlife Development in the United States (MIDUS) and Wisconsin Longitudinal Study (WLS).
-She is principal investigator of the National Longitudinal Study of Youth 1979 (NLSY79), and recently completed a four-year term (2015-19) on the National Institutes of Health’s Social Sciences and Population Studies B (SSPB) study section.
-Her research has been funded by National Institutes of Health and the Borchard Foundation.
+She is principal investigator of the National Longitudinal Study of Youth 1979 (NLSY79), and recently completed a four-year term on the National Institutes of Health’s Social Sciences and Population Studies B (SSPB) study section.
+Her research has been funded by National Institutes of Health, RRF Foundation on Aging, and Borchard Foundation.